 In my free time, I like to do art, play video games, hang out with friends, be outdoors, and I love to ski.

-I also coach the Evergreen High Poms (aka dance team).
-In my free time you can find me enjoying the Colorado sunshine, learning about nature, listening to podcasts, and spending lots of time with friends and family (and dogs)!
+Outside of her work with Cobbled Streets Sophie serves as the Head Coach for the Nationally ranked Evergreen High Poms Team (aka dance team).
+In her free time she enjoys the Colorado sunshine, learning about nature, dancing, and spending lots of time with friends, family and her dogs.

 SHARI SHINK, ESQ.